 4. Discussion and conclusion

 Developing rCom was motivated by inferencing the cell type communication at route-based level through gene signaling pathway route with ligand-receptor pairs mapped.
 Among all the existing methods, Ctyotalk returns a signal transduction network between cell types which is similar to rCOM.
-The difference between rCom and Cytoalk how we borrow the strength of prior knowledge.
-The network inferred by Cytotalk is data driven while rCom try to identify the meaningful network by connecting routes which are already well studied and supported by wet lab experiment.
-To our best knowledge, no method currently exists inferring cell type communication considering the gene regulatory patterns (activated or inhibited) and the consistence of regulatory patterns in the signaling routes as prior knowledge at the scRNA-seq level.
-The rCom provides a new way of using well-established prior knowledge to translate the communication behavior.
+The difference between rCom and Cytoalk is how we borrow the strength of prior knowledge.
+The network inferred by Cytotalk is data driven while rCom try to identify the meaningful network by connecting routes which are already well studied and supported by wet lab experiments.
+While we acknowledge that there are number of methods which focus on inferring cell type communication using ligand-receptor expression patterns, our survey revealed that none of these methods use pathway topology (activation/inhibition) and regulatory consistency in their model.
+The rCom framework provides a new way of using well-established prior knowledge to translate the communication behavior.